Boston planning guide

 3 places

-The Harvard and Cambridge lane when the visitor has a real campus, art, science, or family reason to leave Boston proper.
+The Harvard and Cambridge area when the visitor has a real campus, art, science, or family reason to leave Boston proper.

 Best for: Harvard visits, Cambridge museum days, Red Line day trips, and families who want a science or campus block.